Molmed/checkQC/README.md

 [![Build Status](https://travis-ci.org/Molmed/checkQC.svg?branch=master)](https://travis-ci.org/Molmed/checkQC)
 [![codecov](https://codecov.io/gh/Molmed/checkQC/branch/master/graph/badge.svg)](https://codecov.io/gh/Molmed/checkQC)

-**NOTICE**<br>
-This is is pre-alpha stage software, it is not yet ready for any kind of real usage.
-Please return once we have a release. :D
+CheckQC is a program designed to check a set of quality criteria against an Illumina runfolder.

+This is useful as part of a pipeline, where one needs to evaluate a set of quality criteria after having demultiplexing i.e. in a few seconds.
+It will warn if there are problems breaching warning criteria, and will emit a non-zero exit status if it finds any errors, thus making it easy to stop further processing if the run that is being evaluated needs troubleshooting.

-`checkQC` is a program designed to check a set of quality criteria against an Illumina runfolder.
-It has been designed to be modular, and exactly which "qc handlers" are executed with which parameters for a specific run type (i.e. machine type and run length) is determined by a configuration file.
+CheckQC has been designed to be modular, and exactly which "qc handlers" are executed with which parameters for a specific run type (i.e. machine type and run length) is determined by a configuration file.

 Instrument types supported in checkQC are the following: